-If you are unable to practice with someone, a lot of the abovementioned drills can be performed alone on a tennis court.
-Watch Federer videos for one handed-backhands and Novak Djokovic for the two-handed backhand.
+If you cannot practice with someone, many of the abovementioned drills can be performed alone on a tennis court.
+Watch Federer videos for one-handed backhands and Novak Djokovic for the two-handed backhand.

 Do you want to share some backhand tips of yours?
-Do you know about a cool drill I haven’t mentioned in this guide?
+Do you know about a fantastic drill I haven’t mentioned in this guide?
 Feel free to leave a comment below!